pedrocatre/pixyll/_posts/2018-05-14-the-day-you-became-a-better-speaker.md

 ---
 layout:     post
-title:      The Day you Became a Better Speaker
+title:      The Day You Became a Better Speaker
 date:       2018-05-14
 summary:    Here are a handful of techniques that will help you go from a bad speaker to a good one.
 categories: presentations